 On January 30, 2020, the World Health Organization declared the COVID-19 outbreak a "Public Health Emergency of International Concern" and on March 11, 2020, declared it to be a pandemic.
-The Organization received a loan in accordance with the Paycheck Protection Program (PPP) section of the Coronavirus Air, Relief, and Economic Security Act (the CARES Act).
+The Organization received a loan in accordance with the Paycheck Protection Program (PPP) section of the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act).
 GAAP provides organizations with two alternatives for reporting the loan and any future forgiveness: 1) proceeds can be treated as debt and future forgiveness recognized as income when the loan or any portion thereof is formally discharged; or 2) proceeds can be treated as a conditional contribution where they recognize a refundable advance and derecognize the liability, and recognize income, as the conditions for forgiveness are substantially met or explicitly waived.
-The Organization has elected to treat the PPP loan as debt, presented as a refundable advance.
-The Organization has not recorded accrued interest due on the note through fiscal year-end as the amount is immaterial.
+The Organization has elected to treat the PPP loans as a conditional contribution, presented as a refundable advance, until explicit forgiveness is given.